sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/slurmnotes.markdown

 - **Node**: SLURM refers to a single server within the cluster as a *node*.
 Sulis consists of 167 compute nodes plus 30 nodes equipped with Nvidia A100 GPUs.

 - **Partition**: A group of nodes to which job can be submitted, sometimes referred to as a queue for legacy reasons.
 The default partition on Sulis is the {{site.data.slurm.cnode_partition_name}} partition which consists of the compute nodes.
-The GPU-equipped nodes form the {{site.data.slurm.gpu_partition_name}} partition.
+The GPU-equipped nodes form the {{site.data.slurm.gpunode_partition_name}} partition.
 <!-- DQ: I know this isn't strictly true.
 Will we have a devel partition? -->

 - **Socket**: SLURM refers to the compute processors (which contain multiple processing cores) by the *socket* they are plugged into.
-The Sulis nodes each contain two AMD EPYC processors.
+The Sulis nodes each contain two AMD EPYC processors, one per socket.

 - **CPU**: Sulis is configured such that SLURM refers to each processor core as a *CPU*.
 Each EPYC processor contains 64 processor cores, and hence there are 128 CPUs total per node.